-Dr. Elizabethe Payne is a critical sociologist of education with research interests in LGBTQ issues in education; gender, sexuality and popularity in schools; the transgender elementary school experience; adolescent lesbian identity, and adolescent lesbian drag king performance.
+Dr. Elizabethe Payne is a critical sociologist of education with research interests in LGBTQ issues in education; gender, sexuality and popularity in schools; the transgender elementary school experience; sex education curricula; and adolescent lesbian/queer girls’ experiences with the gender binary.
+Her recent publications include work on the slut discourse and the marking of adolescent womens’ sexuality, and evaluation work on the Reduction of Stigma in Schools program.
 She teaches courses on qualitative research and the LGBTQ experience in schools.
-Her recent publications include work on the slut discourse and the marking of adolescent womens’ sexuality, and evaluation work on the Reduction of Stigma in Schools program.
-Dr. Payne serves on the New York State Education Department Dignity for All Students Act Task Force and the Dignity for All Students Act State Policy Group.
+Dr. Payne serves on the New York State Dignity for All Students Act (DASA) Task Force, the DASA State Policy Group, and the New York State Education Department School Professional Certification Committee on Diversity.
+DASA is the New York State student anti-harassment law which went into effect July, 2012.
+She is Associate Professor of Education, Part-time, at Syracuse University, in the Cultural Foundations of Education department and in the LGBT Studies program area.
 She was a high school English teacher in Houston, Texas before returning to graduate school.

 Dr. Payne began the Reduction of Stigma in Schools (RSIS) program in 2006 as an exploratory effort in utilizing research to create educator professional development trainings in support of LGBTQ students.
 The research component of the project quickly expanded and the scope of research widened beyond the original intentions of RSIS to include generating new strands of research and addressing critical issues within the field.
 In 2009, she founded The Queering Education Research Institute.